matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 secret from.
 Clients should ignore `m.secret.send` events received from devices that it did not send an `m.secret.request` event to.

-Clients SHOULD ensure that they only share secrets with other devices that are allowed to see them.
+Clients MUST ensure that they only share secrets with other devices that are allowed to see them.
 For example, clients SHOULD only share secrets with devices that are verified and MAY prompt the user to confirm sharing the secret.

-If a feature allows secrets to be stored or shared, then for consistency it SHOULD use the same name for both the `account_data` `type` and the `name` in the `m.secret.request`.
+If a feature allows secrets to be stored or shared, then for consistency it SHOULD use the same name for both the account_data event type and the `name` in the `m.secret.request`.

 #### Event definitions